 I’m back home in Sussex for a long weekend for my mum’s birthday.
 Without giving away her age (21), this birthday was a big one so she wanted to throw a party (they are good at that).
 So a few months ago I received an invitation to ‘Kasbah Warren’.

 When I arrived home on Friday night, the house was unrecognizable.
 I couldn’t even see which room was the kitchen.
 A company, Oasis Events, had spent the week decking out every nook and cranny with mustard drapes, low cushions and tables and really fantastic details – hundreds of candles, beautiful Moroccan bottles and massive bronze lamps.
 My dad had even made a bizarre shrine to my mum, featuring a picture of her when she was a mini model.
+Even though we didn’t technically go to Morocco, it was the thought that counted!
+Saying this though, having a party like this has made me want to start saving for an actual trip to Morocco.
+Especially with the diseases in morocco, I couldn’t risk it, so if I do eventually decide to go, I want to make sure I am fully prepared.

 So earlier this evening, I painted my nails and eyes gold, donned a beautiful hot pink caftan and plaited my hair for a night of partying.